eegsynth/eegsynth/doc/_introduction.md

 ## Contributing
 It is strongly advised to work within you own cloned repository and keep up to date with EEGsynth commits, as the EEGsynth is in constant development.
-* For installation please follow our installation instructions for [Linux](https://github.com/eegsynth/eegsynth/blob/master/doc/installation-linux.md), [OSX](https://github.com/eegsynth/eegsynth/blob/master/doc/installation-osx.md) and [Windows](https://github.com/eegsynth/eegsynth/blob/master/doc/installation-windows.md).
-Please note that Windows and OSX are not actively supported.
+* For installation please follow our installation instructions for [Linux](https://github.com/eegsynth/eegsynth/blob/master/doc/installation-linux.md), [macOS](https://github.com/eegsynth/eegsynth/blob/master/doc/installation-macos.md) and [Windows](https://github.com/eegsynth/eegsynth/blob/master/doc/installation-windows.md).
+Please note that Windows and macOS are not actively supported.
 Linux is the main target, partly because we want the EEGsynth to be compatible with the [Raspberry Pi](http://raspberrypi.org/), partly because some Python libraries do not support Windows, and partly because we rely on command-line interface anyway.